Why Continuous Training is Essential in the Modern Workplace

 Jul 23, 2024

 No matter the industry in question, business leaders and management teams have a clear responsibility to ensure their employees are well-positioned to adapt to changing business needs.
-With 91% of organizations said to be involved in some form of digital transformation initiative, and 77% of businesses currently using or exploring the use of AI technology, many modern workplaces are expected to adapt to significant changes far faster than ever before.
+With 91% of organisations said to be involved in some form of digital transformation initiative, and 77% of businesses currently using or exploring the use of AI technology, many modern workplaces are expected to adapt to significant changes far faster than ever before.

-If core departments and valued team members are to make the most appropriate use of new technologies and working practices, business leaders must ensure all employees are equally invested in ongoing organizational improvement.
+If core departments and valued team members are to make the most appropriate use of new technologies and working practices, business leaders must ensure all employees are equally invested in ongoing organisational improvement.
 To achieve this, a delicate balance must be found between ongoing learning initiatives and the daily performance of essential processes.

-Committing to continuous training efforts can also bring wider benefits to modern teams, with research suggesting over 75% of employees are more likely to stay with a company if their leaders provide continuous training programs.
+Committing to continuous training efforts can also bring wider benefits to modern teams, with research suggesting that over 75% of employees are more likely to stay with a company if their leaders provide continuous training programs.
 To understand why this practice has become so vital, this article will explore why continuous training is essential in the modern workplace.

 What is continuous training?